 So as New York’s economy continues to transform, and as the arts continue to be a major engine for economic growth, we need to start making sure that local residents and local communities are benefiting from this economic activity instead of being hurt by it.

 As most of you already know, we’re in the middle of a serious jobs crisis right now…in this country and in this city.
-So in the middle of this crisis, why is an organization like the Freeze using a local park but not hiring local workers?
+So in the middle of this crisis, why is an organization like the Frieze using a local park but not hiring local workers?
 And if they’re paying way below market rent for public land, and making tons of profit from the sale of high-priced art, then why are they still using contractors that pay way below the area standards?

 Relationship needs to be based on mutual respect.
 Other art fairs in NY have shown respect for local workers by abiding by the standards that have long been set by our city’s unions.
-Why should the Freeze force art handlers and exhibition workers and carpenters, and other art fair workers to work below New York standards?
+Why should the Frieze force art handlers and exhibition workers and carpenters, and other art fair workers to work below New York standards?
 Instead of using a city park, and city subsidies, to drive down wages and benefits, the organizers of this art fair should have the decency to honor the standards that workers in New York have had in place for decades.

 Local artists, local workers, and local unions have already entered into a powerful partnership for a more creative, more sustainable, and above all a more socially responsible city.
-The question is: will the Freeze become part of that New York, OUR New York, or will they continue to profit at our expense?
+The question is: will the Frieze become part of that New York, OUR New York, or will they continue to profit at our expense?
 Will they understand finally, that it’s those of us who make the art, and who hang the art, and load the art, and drive the art, who make this city happen?
 Or will they continue to freeze us out?